Ogun Okays Recruitments Of Security Operatives To Tackle Kidnapping In Schools

 BY FEMI OYEWESO, Abeokuta

-Ogun State government (OGSG) on Wednesday, approved the recruitment of security personnel to be deployed to public schools across the state in order to guard against kidnapping of students across the state.
+Ogun State government (OGSG) yesterday, approved the recruitment of security personnel to be deployed to public schools across the state in order to guard against kidnapping of students across the state.

 The state governor, Prince Dapo Abiodun disclosed this while hosting members of the House of Representatives’ Committee on Basic Education who visited him at his office in Oke Misan, Abeokuta, the state capital.